Home

 • Incorrect TPS mounting: If the TPS isn’t properly mounted, it can cause inaccurate voltage readings and throttle response.

-• Damaged TPS connector or wiring: One of the common causes of a P0122 code is a worn-out TPS connector or damaged wiring that interrupts the sensor signal to the ECM.
-Such loose connections may cause a low voltage reading or a short circuit.
+• TP sensor wiring or connector damage: One of the most common causes of a P0122 code is TPS wiring harness damage.
+Any loose connections may also cause a low voltage reading or a short circuit.

 • TPS circuit short to ground: When the TPS circuit gets damaged, exposed wires can touch metal parts of the car and create a short to ground.
 This diverts the electrical signal from the ECM, causing the voltage output to drop below normal levels.

-• Pedal position sensor or wiring issues: When the pedal position sensor malfunctions, it sends inaccurate signals that can mimic a faulty TPS and trigger a low input warning.
-A poor connection or damage in the wiring can further interfere with the signal, leading the ECM to log a P0122 trouble code.
+• Pedal position sensor or wiring issues: In vehicles with electronic throttle control, a malfunctioning pedal position sensor can send inaccurate signals that can mimic a faulty TPS and trigger a low input warning.
+A poor connection or wiring damage can further interfere with the signal, leading the ECM to log a P0122 trouble code.

 • Debris blocking the gas pedal: Floor mats or debris stuck under the gas pedal can prevent it from fully engaging.
 This can interfere with the pedal sensor’s ability to read throttle input correctly.

-When the P0122 code activates, some vehicles may enter limp or failsafe mode, limiting throttle response, reducing power, or even causing stalling.
-These symptoms can make driving unsafe and unpredictable.
+When the DTC P0122 activates, your vehicle may enter failsafe or limp mode, limiting throttle response or even causing stalling.
+These symptoms can make everyday driving — especially merging, turning, or driving in traffic — more difficult and potentially unsafe.

 How to Diagnose and Fix a P0122 Error Code